Local Regulations

 City Requirements

-- Registration of Vacant Properties: All vacant homes must be registered with the city within 30 days of becoming vacant.
+- Registration of Vacant Properties: All vacant homes must be registered with the city’s housing department within 30 days of becoming vacant.

-- Security Measures: Vacant homes should be secured to prevent unauthorized access, including boarding up windows and locking doors.
+- Security Measures: Vacant homes must be secured against unauthorized entry, including boarding up windows and doors if necessary.

 State Requirements

-- Property Tax Compliance: Ensure that property taxes are paid and up-to-date to avoid penalties or foreclosure.
+- Property Tax Compliance: Owners must ensure that property taxes are paid in full to avoid penalties associated with vacant properties.

 Environmental Requirements